pytorch/pytorch/docs/source/compile/inductor_profiling.rst

 There are quite a lot of interesting things to note in the output

-a.
-We write a chrome trace file for the profile so we can load the trace and interact with it.
+(a) We write a chrome trace file for the profile so we can load the trace and interact with it.
 In the log, look for lines as follows to find the path of the trace file.

 **Chrome trace for the profile is written to /tmp/compiled_module_profile.json**